chinzhening/capstone-project/report/main.typ

     width: 20cm,)
 ] <straddle-option-control-functionals-example>

 It was claimed that under certain conditions, control functionals can achieve super-root-$N$ convergence.
-To empirically verify this, we simulate the straddle option price with varying sample sizes $N$ and compute the standard error of both the plain Monte Carlo estimator and the control functional estimator.
+To verify this empirically, we simulate the straddle option price with varying sample sizes $N$ and compute the standard error of both the plain Monte Carlo estimator and the control functional estimator.
 The results are shown in @straddle-option-cf-convergence.

 #figure(
   caption: [Straddle Option: Convergence of control functional versus control variate and plain Monte Carlo estimators],